-Military’s Emphasis On Readiness Also Applies To Saving For Higher Education
+Military’s Emphasis On Readiness Applies To Higher Education Saving

 November 11 is Veterans Day.
 You notice that Veterans is spelled without an apostrophe because the day does not belong to Veterans but rather is a day for honoring all Veterans.
 Nineteen million or less than 1% of the United States’ population are Veterans.
 Two million men and women currently are actively serving in U.S. Armed Forces, National Guard, and Reserve.